News & Events

 Talk on ‘Experimental Times: Startup Capitalism and Feminist Futures in India’ | HUPA Chair on Urban Poor and the Law

-NLSIU’s HUPA Chair on Urban Poor and the Law is organising a book talk on ‘Experimental Times: Startup Capitalism and Feminist Futures in India‘ by Dr. Hemangini Gupta, Lecturer, Gender and Global Politics, Department of Politics, University of Edinburgh.
-The talk will take place at the Training Centre at the NLS campus on July 25, 2025.
+NLSIU’s HUPA Chair on Urban Poor and the Law organised a book talk on ‘Experimental Times: Startup Capitalism and Feminist Futures in India‘ by Dr. Hemangini Gupta, Lecturer, Gender and Global Politics, Department of Politics, University of Edinburgh.
+The talk took place at the Training Centre at the NLS campus on July 25, 2025.

 About the Book